"Permaculture? Just another Vacation in Paradise?" Article by Tobias Roberts plus Interview with Tobias and Willi Paul, Planetshifter.com

 Sometimes I fear that permaculture is turning into nothing more than an elaborate landscaping movement.
 I´ve taken groups of young Central American farmers to tour different permaculture farms, and their reaction is usually something like: "No, it´s pretty and all, but what do they grow for food?" or "What do they live on?"
 When model permaculture farms aren´t as productive as a typical corn and bean field, then small farmers are not going to see it as a viable alternative, but rather as another luxurious landscaping alternative that wealthy people do.

-In my recent article, that´s why I criticized the fact that so many permaculturists don´t grow annual grains.
+, that´s why I criticized the fact that so many permaculturists don´t grow annual grains.
 There are undoubtedly ecological issues involved with the growing of grains and legumes and the like, but when you dedicate huge amounts of land to developing a food forest or stacked polycultures of perennial crops or whatever you want to call it, a small farmer is going to think: "What am I going to do to make a living for the 10 years while the trees start to grow and produce?"

 Permaculture practitioners need to find a balance between sharing in the reality of their neighbors and offering practical alternatives that can allow that reality to be transformed.
 To do that respectfully, you have to be a part of a community and understand its reality, and so many permaculture farmers fail right there from the outset.